jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 3. Cap tubes loosely, and incubate for 7 days in the dark at 27° (20°C to 30°C is effective) III.
 RFTM assay analysis
 1. Create 30% (v/v) Lugol's iodine solution
-2. Label four microscope slides as follows, and add a small pool of Iodine solution to each slide:
+2. Label four microscope slides as follows, and add a small pool of 30 % (v/v) Lugol's iodine solution to each slide:
 	a.
 Mantle
 	b.
 Gills
 	c.
 Heart
 	d.
 Rectum
-3.
+3. With a clean probe, tease each tissue in the iodine solution apart, add another drop of 30 % (v/v) Lugol's iodine solution if needed, and mount a coverslip over the stained tissue
+4. Examine under microscope for spherical, blue-black *Perkinsus* sp. cells with diameters of 10-100 um
+5. Determine which oysters have Perkinsus

 Protocol for culturing:
 1. Obtain an adult Beavertail Oyster